Staff

 Percussion Teacher

 Josh Tucker was a highly acclaimed member of the Permian High School band and drum line.
-The recent graduate now attends The University of Texas of the Permian Basin where he pursues a degree in psychology.
-When WTMA was in search of a drum teacher, Permian High School’s band directors had nothing but praise for Josh and gave him the highest recommendations.
-We have not been disappointed.
+The University of Texas of the Permian Basin graduate has taught WTMA students for over a decade.
+His enthusiastic personality opens the way for eager student learning.
 Josh teaches students the rudiments of rhythm and the basics of percussion technique.
 Students in Josh’s studio will have a great advantage when it comes time to audition for the drumline at their school.
-If you see a guy walking around WTMA with a pair of drum sticks, that would be Josh.
-When it comes to teaching percussion, Josh Tucker never misses a beat
+If you see a guy walking around WTMA with a pair of drumsticks, that would be Josh.
+When it comes to teaching percussion, Josh Tucker never misses a beat.

 Tamara Conn